Check out my recipe for making Ninja Creami Mint Chocolate Chip Protein Ice Cream!

 Directions for making Ninja Creami Mint Chocolate Chip Protein Ice Cream:

-Pin Ninja Creami Mint Chocolate Chip Protein Ice Cream on Pinterest for later:
+Pin Ninja Creami Mint Chocolate Chip Protein Ice Cream for Later

 Mint Chocolate Chip Protein Ice Cream